johnxu21/johnxu21.github.io/teaching/CS472/Timetable/Git_and_Github/msr.md

 Submit the following on Canvas:

 - Executive summary PDF
-- Link to your Part 1 issue and pull request
+- Link to your Part 1 pull request
-- Link to your Parts 2 and 3 issue and final pull request
+- Link to your final Parts 2 and 3 pull request
 - Links to the two pull requests you reviewed: one from Part 1 and one from Parts 2 and 3
+- Link to your GitHub fork, or to the team repository if you are the repository owner
+- A brief reflection entered directly in Canvas identifying the Git commands that were particularly useful during the lab

-Each pull request must link to its corresponding issue and show the commits, changed files, review comments, approval, and merge status.
+Each submitted pull request must link to its corresponding issue and show the commits, changed files, review comments, approval, and merge status.

 #### Part 3 Grading